kiarafrobles/www.retroreport.org/_backstory/record-breaking-drought-in-california-is-bad-news-for-forest-fires.md

 title: "Record-breaking drought in California is bad news for forest fires"
 published: true
 date: 2015-06-10T14:41:00.000Z
 lead_copy: "CA authorities fear record-breaking heat and drought could lead to bad wildfires.
-But lessons learned from the Yellowstone fire of 1988 may help. "
+But lessons learned from the Yellowstone fire of 1988 may help."
 backstory_type: backstory
 video: summer-of-fire
 type: backstories